 Do My Staff Need a Fridge in the Office?

 There is no legal duty for employers to provide their staff with a fridge except in the case of a new mother who may need it to store breast milk.
-If an employee requests a fridge for this reason, then under Management of Health and Safety at Work Regulations 1999, you are required to do so.
+If an employee requests a fridge for this reason, then under Management of Health and Safety at Work Regulations 1999, you are required to do provide it.

 Most employers do make the decision to purchase a fridge for the workplace to keep their employees happy and enable them to store food and milk for hot drinks.